Press Play Button Below, Synchronize Reading & Listening "Habits Podcast" *An Audio Blog*

-There are so many anti-aging products on the market today that is can be quite overwhelming trying to determine the right product for your specific skin care needs.
-Additionally, trail and error in selecting your anti-aging product can get expensive and frustrating.
+There are so many anti-aging products on the market today that it can be quite overwhelming trying to determine the right product for your specific skin care needs.
+Additionally, trial and error in selecting your anti-aging product can get expensive and frustrating.

 Before your step out on your venture for the right anti-aging product, consider these tips.

 First and foremost, know your skin type.
 Is your skin dry, oily, normal, combination (oily in the T-zone but dry otherwise), and/or sensitive?
 Knowing your skin type is a crucial step in selecting the right anti-aging product.

 Secondly, make a list of what your anti-aging cream should do for your complexion.
 Are you battling dark spots and age spots, or is it fine lines and wrinkles?
 Is your complexion troubled with an uneven skin tone?
 Once you have determined the skin care issues you want to address, select your product accordingly.

 For instance, if dark spots or age spots add years to your complexion, look for creams that are rich with D3PA (Dithiolane-3-Pentanoic Acid).
 D3PA alias Dithiolane-3-Pentanoic Acid claims to be a fast-acting anti-wrinkle treatment, loaded with antioxidants and decreases hyperpigmentation.
 Additionally, you could try a product with Hydroquinone which lightens the skin in two ways - It inhibits the production of melanin (the pigment responsible for the darkening of skin and actual skin colour) and it breaks down the existing excess melanin on the spots that require treatment.